Developer-DAO/devdao-domains/README.md

 ![MetaMask RPC Import](wallet.png)

-you can also change your status of your open ports by going to port settings.
+You can also change your status of your open ports by going to port settings.
 <br/>

 ![port settings](gitpod-port.png)